CodingJones/Portfolio/README.md

 Made in the ITU course Frameworks and Architectures for the Web, MSc (Spring 2020)

-The portfolio was inspired from Rocky Chen link https://rockyhchen.github.io/#
+I got inspiration from Rocky Chen link https://rockyhchen.github.io/#

 Enter online site at: https://codingjones.github.io/Portfolio/